-De ear Church Member: u are the church.
-Your pastor search team wants your suggestions and recommendations. ease give this response sheet your prayerful, careful, and thoughtful attention.
-1. How much experience should our new pastor have?
+You are the church.
+Your pastor search team wants your suggestions and recommendations.
+Please give this response sheet your prayerful, careful, and thoughtful attention.

+1. .
+How much experience should our new pastor have?
 Less than 5 years 10-20 years Does not matter 5-10 years More than 20 years 2.
-While age should not be a major factor, approximately what age pastor do you feel our church should call at the present time?
-20-30 years 40-50 years 55+ years Does not matter 3.
+2. While age should not be a major factor, approximately what age pastor do you feel our church should call at the present time? □ 20-30 years □ 40-50 years □ 55+ years 30-40 years 50-55 years Does not matter 3.
 How do you feel about the educational qualifications of our future pastor?
 Should he have High School Seminary College Other graduate work Does not matter 4.
-Would you consider someone just out of college?
-Yes No 5.
-Would you consider someone just out of seminary?
-Yes No 6.
+Would you consider someone just out of college? 🗌 Yes 🔲 No 5.
+Would you consider someone just out of seminary? 🗌 Yes 🔲 No 6.
 A pastor has many important responsibilities.
-While he ought to be interested in each of the following, please rank these twelve in order of importance by placing 1 through 12 in the blanks.
-Sermon preparation Counseling Visiting prospective members Leadership/Administration Personal Bible study and prayer Personal soul-winning Visiting members (includes the sick, homebound, and those in crisis) Attending denominational meetings (association, state, and national) Civic affairs Promoting church ministries/programs Reading, current events Continuing education (professional development) 7.
-What do you feel is the most important quality our pastor should possess?
+While he ought to be interested in each of the follow please rank these twelve in order of importance by placing 1 through 12 in the blanks Sermon preparation

+- Counseling

+- Visiting prospective members

+- Leadership/Administration

+- Personal Bible study and prayer

+- Personal soul-winning

+- Visiting members (includes the sick, homebound, and those in crisis)

+- Attending denominational meetings (association, state, and national)

+- Civic affairs

+- Promoting church ministries/programs

+- Reading, current events

+- Continuing education (professional development)

+- 7. What do you feel is the most important quality our pastor should possess?
 Please feel free to express your feelings about other characteristics you want to see.
 (Use the space provided below.)

-8. If you could ask a pastoral candidate one question, what would it be?
+- 8. If you could ask a pastoral candidate one question, what would it be?

-APPENDIX 8:

-Sample Prospective Pastor Profile
+APPENDIX 8: Sample Prospective Pastor Profile